aruna-sukrutha/Hashtag-suggester-for-Facebook--Google-Cloud-Vision/Hashtag-Suggestor/README.md

 2. Facebook buttons like Share and Continue with Facebbok buttons are not working at times.

 3. Retrieving fb user images of a user is working in some systems only.
-For example, one of my teammates is able to see images in other system for not in their system for the application.
+For example, one of my teammates is able to see images in other system but not in their system for the application.

 Google Datastore: